Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README.md

    - In the **Redirect URI (optional)** section, select **Single-page application** in the combo-box and enter the following redirect URI: `http://localhost:4200/`.
 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.
-1. In the app's registration screen, click on the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs.
+1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs.
-   - Click the **Add a permission** button and then,
+   - Select the **Add a permission** button and then,
      - Ensure that the **My APIs** tab is selected.
-   - In the list of APIs, select the API `msal-dotnet-api`.
+     - In the list of APIs, select the API `msal-node-api`.
-   - In the **Delegated permissions** section, select the **access_as_user** in the list.
+     - In the **Delegated permissions** section, select the **TodoList.Read** and **TodoList.ReadWrite** in the list.
 Use the search box if necessary.
-   - Click on the **Add permissions** button at the bottom.
+     - Select the **Add permissions** button at the bottom.

 #### Configure the client app (msal-angular-spa) to use your app registration